AndrewDucNguyen/learning-journal/web-development/web-developer-bootcamp/JavaScript/Async.md

 ## Promises
 ___
 - A `Promise` is an object representing the eventual completion or failure of an asynchronous operation
+  - Its like when a parent promises to give you candy on a condition.
+You don't get it right then, but you'll eventually get it
+  - You might not eat veggies or etc and not actually get the candy
 ```js
 const fakeRequestCallback = (url, success, failure) => {
     const delay = Math.floor(Math.random() * 4500) + 500;